-- Use a memory-saving extension: Speaking of extensions, if you’re a Chrome user, there is actually an extension available which reduces the memory footprint of open tabs.
+- Use a memory-saving extension: Speaking of extensions, if you’re a Chrome user, there’s a popular extension (The Great Suspender) which reduces the memory footprint of open tabs.

 - Restart regularly: Sometimes all you need is a fresh boot.
 Restarting your computer can enable updates to take effect and shut down stuck programs.
 When you’re taking a break, it could be a good time to hit restart while you go and make yourself a cuppa.

-- Run fewer simultaneous programs: Just like multitasking can be detrimental to our productivity, running lots of programs simultaneously can be detrimental to your computer’s speed.
+- Run fewer simultaneous programs: Just like multitasking can be detrimental to our productivity, running lots of programs simultaneously can dampen your computer’s speed.
 Make a habit of closing programs instead of just minimizing them and you should see some improvement.

 - Reinstall the operating system: If you’ve tried everything and you’re still running into problems, a last resort might be to use a fresh install of Windows.

 Keeping things running smoothly